Blog vs Vlog: Which is The Better Investment?

 While YouTube is arguably the most critical platform for vloggers, several other platforms can be used, including:

 As with blogging, many other smaller and less notable or niche platforms can be used for vlogging.
-The above, however, represent the core of vlogging platforms.
+The above, however, represents the core of vlogging platforms.

 Many vloggers also choose to self-host their videos and add them to their websites.
 This is highly recommended in conjunction with YouTube and other platforms as it increases the opportunities to earn money.